 - Tech to drawdown existing CO2 in the atmosphere (so called “negative emissions technologies”) — Direct Air Capture gets a lot of the attention (i.e. machines that “suck” CO2 out of the air), but I am frankly more interested in NBSs (nature based solutions).
 This is largely due to the fact that: 1) we are often piggybacking off of millions of years of evolution, i.e. they are technically “de-risked”, 2) they are generally cheap to implement by comparison and generate salable products, i.e. there is a business model, and 3) the carbon they sequester has a number of possible sinks to keep it in place for a century or longer.
 To be more specific, we are interested in the potential of the ocean and opportunities like kelp cultivation.

-In this episode we hear from Jason Holt on how to build a quality efficient deal sourcing practice.
+Sourcing and Climate Tech: In this episode talking about deal sourcing and climate tech, we hear from Jason Holt from Baruch Future Ventures on how to build a quality efficient deal sourcing practice.
 He shares his perspective on how to distinguish good markets from bad markets, and what to look for in founders as an investor.
-Jason’s previous experience as a deep tech entrepreneur and current climate tech investor contributes to his views on how climate tech investing gives him hope in an era of climate catastrophe.
+Jason’s previous experience as a deep tech entrepreneur and current climate tech investor contributes to his views on deal sourcing and climate tech investing gives him hope in an era of climate catastrophe.

 - (0:30) What is product-go-to-market fit?

 - (3:00) Why isn’t Climate Tech just Cleantech 2.0?